Jeff406/crowdfunding-platform-autotest/README.md

 **NOTE!!!**

 My excuse for using this User Registration Form at https://my.ecoligo.investments/investor/registration for buiding this project.
 Due to lack of time I cannot prepare a real website for test.
 If there is any junk data, it's just 1 or 2 users with invalid names are created.
 My sorry again.

 **Objectives**
- - To build a automation testing project against the User Registration Form for crowdfundiong platform
+ - To build a automation testing project against the User Registration Form for crowdfunding platform
  - Integrate Mochawesome report

 **Tech used**
  - nodejs
  - Test runner: mocha
  - Browser automation and assertion toolchain: selenium-webdriver, chai
  - Report module: mochawesome